AUROVA-LAB/aurova_planning/README.md

 # aurova_planning
-This is a metapackage that contains different packages that perform global planning algorithims.
+This is a metapackage that contains different packages that perform planning algorithims.
 Compiling this metapackage into ROS will compile all the packages at once.
 This metapackage is grouped as a project for eclipse C++.
 Each package contains a "packagename_doxygen_config" configuration file for generate doxygen documentation.
 The packages contained in this metapackage are:

 **global_planning**
+This package contains a node that, as input, reads /pose_plot topic of type geometry_msgs::PoseWithCovarianceStamped, and /move_base_simple/goal topic of type geometry_msgs::PoseStamped.
+With this information, this package calculates the best path in a OSM graph, an retuns the neares node of the calculate path as /semilocal_goal topic of type geometry_msgs::PoseWithCovarianceStamped.

 Parameters:
 * ~global_planning/url_path (default: ""): Path to OSM file for graph representation.